whitneyburton/portfolios/students/1606-back/susi-irwin/20160804-susi-irwin-m1.markdown

 * “Susi has been the ultimate classmate and friend during Mod 1.
 Her positive attitude and willingness to review concepts, look over code or simply be a friend and listen exemplifies the qualities that Turing teaches.” - Mike Hill
 * "Susi impressed me from the first time I paired with her.
 She is meticulous about presenting simple, understandable code.
 I have always been able to sit down, look at her code, and know what is going on which is a tough thing to learn when you first start writing code.
 It has been so cool to see her growth throughout module1.
 She has dubbed herself the ‘cryer’ of her cohort, but I see her as a sunbeam, always happy to celebrate the successes of her peers as well as her own." - Angela Lindow
 * "I was a prework guide for Susi.
 She was extremely excited to become a Turing student and part of the community.
 I felt like she epitomizes what Turing is looking for in it's community.
 She works hard at everything she does and tries to learn everything put in front of her.
 She's motivated and a great person to pair with.
 She's gotten better at breaking problems down and is on the right track to become a great developer.
 And she does all of this with a toddler at home.
 That's just amazing and crazy at the same time.
 I wish I had the grit that Susi shows." - Mark Miranda
+* "I’ve really enjoyed the opportunity to get to know Susi this module through Pahlka.
+I love Susi’s enthusiasm for learning to code, and how she is able to celebrate her victories, whatever they may be.
+There were some weeks where hearing Susi relay her joy at one of her successes was exactly what I needed to get myself on track.
+Susi is really open to feedback and a pleasure to “peer mentor".
+I hope that Susi will become an even more active member of the Pahlka posse next module and contribute her coding skills to the work of the posse.
+I would also like Susi to use Pahlka as an opportunity to get exposed to new techniques/technologies  before she encounters them in class." - Kerry Sheldon

 ### Playing a Part
 * I do my best to be an ear and a support for my fellow Turing students.
 I think it is important to build relationships outside of those created during cohort sessions.
 I have made a huge effort to introduce myself to as many students as possible in the past 6 weeks.
 Turing is the hardest thing I have ever been challenged to do and that pressure is only aided by talking and working with members of the Turing community.
 I feel that my involvement in the Imposter sessions has been my best contribution thus far at Turing.
 Despite my own emotions and stress in Module 1, I do feel that I was able to listen to and help my fellow students work through some of their own emotions and stress.